R-Hertel/tetmag/README.md

 ## Pre- and Postprocessing

-The following software is required or recommended to generate input data for tetmag and to analyze the simulation results
+The following software is required or recommended to generate input data for tetmag and to analyze the simulation results:

 - [ParaView](https://www.paraview.org) - Data visualization
-- [gmsh](https://www.paraview.org/) or [netgen](https://ngsolve.org) - Finite-element mesh generation
+- [gmsh](https://gmsh.info) or [netgen](https://ngsolve.org) - Finite-element mesh generation
 - [FreeCAD](https://www.freecadweb.org) - Design of three-dimensional objects

 ## Usage